charlieroberts/screamer/README.md

 - *Modifcations*: Single-character operators to transform geometries and combinators in various ways.
 - *Variables*: Values that change over time that can be modified with math expressions; these changes are declared once and then applied continuously ("reactive" programming).
 - *Math*: A small assortment of operators and functions primarily intended to manipulate variables over time.

+`//` is the operator for a single-line comment.

 ### Configuration
 Configuration primarily consists of assigning numbers, keywords, or lists to global properties